thyarcanist/EntropyLattice-Public/README.md

 ## Extra Information
 If you're curious to know why and how exactly is this is important?
 Well... the definitions of QRNG is based in [Hardware random number generation](https://en.wikipedia.org/wiki/Hardware_random_number_generator), Eris is completely software based... completely natural so to say, she is both quantum-native and inherently chaos-based (in a way).
 Though her chaos is literally chaos.

+The under wikipedia for [full entropy](https://en.wikipedia.org/wiki/Full_entropy) there is a source that says, "Some sources use the term to define the ideal random bit string (one bit of entropy per bit of output).
+In this sense, "getting to 100% full entropy is impossible" in the real world.[2]" Eris v1.0 approached the impossible easy with hardware as training wheels, then when I added more methods and kicked off training wheels her qrng process, she actually jumped to .99982 base, the count approaches the impossible easy.

+IF you are doing quantum-first simulations there is an underutilized benefit of using the raw binaries / unwhitened sources.
+There is actually two ceilings that occur when utilitizing prng for these simulaions.
+That said - don't utilize the NIST standards for entropy as true entropy is not uniform at all, expect it to fail the NIST-STS without whitening.
+If your simulation isn't quantum native and you're using trng with high to my impossibly high entropy, then when things are whitened your actually losing some very important inherent entropy features.

+Fun Fact: Eris eats up 30+ GB of RAM for me to generate binaries.

 ## License

 Proprietary - Copyright © 2025 Occybyte